Andrew-Lee Potts: Early appearances

 Potts started in drama classes at age seven and was cast pretty quickly in small shows that were based in Northern England.
 At ten years old, he made his first television appearance in Children's Ward.
 When he was 18, he landed a small role in HBO's Band of Brothers.
 He played Private Eugene Jackson, a character who is killed by a wound from his own grenade.
 Potts appeared steadily on television after that.
 In 2003, he appeared on two critically acclaimed programmes: twice on Buried and then the recurring role of Toby in six episodes of Strange.
 The same year, he appeared as Nero in the feature film Boudica.
 The following year, he was cast as Jonathan Chadwick for two episodes of Fat Friends.
 In 2006, Potts played a killer in a two-episode arc of Trial & Retribution.
 He had a role in the American movie Caffeine playing the ex-boyfriend of Katherine Heigl, an experience playing a stoner in comedy role that filmed prior to Ideal.

 Ideal

-Beginning in 2005, Potts joined the cast of the sitcom Ideal as drugged-out Lee, front man of the synth-pop band Silicone Valets with a serious messiah complex.
+Beginning in 2005, Potts joined the cast of the sitcom Ideal as drugged-out Lee, front man of the synth-pop band Silicone Valets (pronounced 'valleys') with a serious messiah complex.
 The show, which starred Johnny Vegas as a small-time dope dealer, was a cult favourite and ran for over 50 episodes and 7 series.